jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 ### Method naming

 `Executor`'s method can be named freely.
-Methods are not decorated with `@requests` are irrelevant to Jina.
+Methods which are not decorated with `@requests` are irrelevant to Jina.

 ### `@requests` decorator

 `@requests` defines when a function will be invoked.
 It has a keyword `on=` to define the endpoint.

-To call an Executor's function, uses `Flow.post(on=..., ...)`.
+To call an Executor's function, use `Flow.post(on=..., ...)`.
 For example, given

 ```python
 from jina import Executor, Flow, requests